derrabauke/lecture-devops-app/concept.md

   - if there is a benefitial setup I will use **ansible** for *Configuration Management*

   ### VSC
-  - the software is managed in a Github Repo
+  - the software is managed in a Gitlab Repo
-  - CI will be triggered by GitHub Hooks
+  - CI will be triggered by commits onto master or tags

   ### CI / CD
   - ~~I want to test CircleCI~~ I will stick with what i kno best for CI/CD: **Gitlab**
+  - hosted by Beuth Hochschule
   - The CI will have also 3 stages: test / build / deploy
   - after successfully building and testing it will trigger the deployment process
   - the deployment will only start on expected git:tags or if the branch equals "master"